 Most mutants are harmless to human, but they almost without exception live separately from humanity.
 The existence of these people is a good indication as to the circumstances that led to this.
 Humans tend to be intolerant of mutants in their midst – associations of uncleanliness, fear of moral corruption, and the decline of property values all play a part.
 But these guys are true fanatics, and the real reason.
 Closeminded eugenicists is about the nicest way you can describe them.
-You could also easily describe them in many far worse way.
-“Mass murderers”, “insane genocidal freaks” and “complete fucking madmen” jumps immediately to mind.
-For normal humans, the main fear is reprisal for housing mutants, but some groups specialize in finding invisible or ‘spiritual’ mutations and are known to prefer a few innocents be lost than any mutants get away.
-Once the skull calipers come out chances are it’s already too late.
+You could also easily describe them in many far worse ways.
+“Mass murderers”, “insane genocidal freaks” and “complete fucking madmen” all jump to mind.
+For normal humans, the main fear is reprisal for housing mutants, but some groups specialize in finding invisible or ‘spiritual’ mutations and are known to prefer that a few innocents be lost if it means no mutants get away.
+Once the skull calipers come out, chances are it’s already too late.

 And of course, that isn’t even accounting for the Greys.
 Just because magic works doesn’t mean advanced alien technology doesn’t.
 Incidentally, I would play the fuck out of middle ages x-com.

 Humans are still the best at murder, and thus most of these “wylde rebellions” that survive the emergence of their own internal politics and increased caloric demands meet their end at the hands of enterprising hunters, adventurers, and occasionally large-scale military operations.
-Some last long enough to decentralize and go underground and don’t form visible communities (exception some meerkats) to fight the humans, but most form up, fight, and lose.
+Some decentralize and avoid forming visible communities (exception some meerkats) to fight the humans.
+Many are unhappy with their lot in life, and choose to congregate, fight, and lose.
 The survivors meld back into the general population, holding on bitterly to their intelligence and hatred of humanity, and tend to die off after living unfulfilled, doomed lives.